outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to error structures
       - structures of volatility where 'small input changes can drastically change outputs' are useful for 'differentiation' and 'comparison' intents but not 'connecting' or 'equalizing' intents, as an opposite structure of 'ambiguity'
+      - structures of invalidity such as where 'an area produces a level of error in a prediction function that invalidates fulfillment of a required solution metric' for the 'find a prediction function' problem

     - variable interaction rules
       - standardizing variables of a data set to the same interface increases the power of those interface structures so that only one interface needs to be applied